inktrap/studyriffic/README.md

 # Valentin Todo

+ - major: use selection logic (use as module)

  - major: extra optional form for demographic questions.
  - major: write results to db
  - major: change format of tasks from latex to json
- - major: use selection logic (use as module)
  - major: make the step before last rock solid!!!
      - check if the prolific id already did the study
      - reenable session check, check for TODOs
+ - write R package (see Rexperigen.R)

  - minor: adjust task and content location on all devices

- - optional: put user agent check in a module
  - optional: change all the view functions to use the custom template, if specified

  - optional/maybe: page with requirements?